takari/polyglot-maven/polyglot-java/README.md

-Experiment to see how Maven Java DSl could look like Main goal is to explore possible syntax options and get feedback on pom.java syntax.
+Experiment to see how Maven Java DSl could look like.
+Main goal is to explore possible syntax options and get feedback on pom.java syntax.

 Currently not supported: